Wizards on Deck with Hannah Montana: Part 2: "Double-Crossed"

 Hannah Montana, also known as Miley Stewart, and her best friend Lola Luftnagle, also known as Lily Truscott, board the SS Tipton on their way to a concert performance in Hawaii.
 Cody attempts to get Bailey, who is a big fan of Hannah, and himself tickets to the concert because he knows Hannah from the time she stayed at the Tipton Hotel in Boston and ate cake off of Zack's shirt.
 Cody first tries to get tickets from Hannah directly, but she doesn't remember him.
 He then tries to get London to help him, but she refuses as she has a grudge against Hannah.
 On the verge of giving up, Cody learns that he can get tickets by participating in a scavenger hunt, and he enlists his friend Woody Fink to help him.
 Meanwhile, Justin, Alex, and Max are still aboard the cruise; Max meets London and attempts to impress her with roomy luggage, while Alex meets Zack, who develops a crush on her.
 After being embarrassed in front of Zack by Justin, Alex pulls a prank on her brother by putting blue dye in the hot tub and escapes him and Mr. Moseby by hiding in Zack's cabin.
 Mr. Moseby, believing Zack is responsible, sentences him to confinement in his cabin.
 Zack blames Cody for his predicament, believing his brother is getting revenge on him for gluing a brush into his hair as a prank, and he and Alex sneak out.
 Zack finds Cody and prevents him from completing the scavenger hunt, and Justin proves to Mr. Moseby that Alex was the one who put the dye in the hot tub and takes her away, saying that she will be grounded.
 Mr. Moseby apologizes to Zack for falsely accusing him, but tells him that he is still in trouble, as he had confessed to committing other pranks in the process.
-Cody is disappointed, but Bailey is happy that Cody did everything he could to try to get the tickets for the two of them.
+Cody fails to get tickets to see Hannah Montana, and is disappointed, but Bailey is happy that Cody did everything he could to try to get the tickets for the two of them.
 Cody then gets a cake that Woody was holding splattered on his shirt, causing Hannah to remember him (mistaking him for Zack) when she next sees him; Hannah gives both Cody and Bailey concert tickets.
 Bailey then tells Cody that they will have the best date ever, then surprises him with a kiss.
+Cody and Bailey start a relationship.
 Before the Russo children depart the cruise, London tells Max that they will meet again, kissing him on the cheek.